 Developing A Draft OGSM

 Finally, we take all of the information from the 2-3 day session where we answer key strategic questions (see Figure 3) about the business and convert it into one tool – the OGSM.
 We add the key strategies (the choices to achieve our objectives and goals) and the initiatives (the programs required to deliver the strategies).
 Lastly, we list how progress will be measured, the primary owner of each initiative and the timing for completion.
-The result is a living tool, developed collaboratively and based on the needs of the business, and it can be used in every strategic planning session going forward.
+The result is a living tool, developed collaboratively and based on the needs of the business.
+This one-page living roadmap can be used in every strategic planning session going forward.
 As always, the ArchPoint team is available to join those initial strategy sessions until the leadership team is fully comfortable using the tool on their own.

 Aligning & Cascading Strategies